volfyd/leif-huhn-resume/leifhuhn-developer.md

  * Troubleshot various DHCP, TFTP, and PXE networking problems using Cisco, Force10, and commodity hardware.

- * Troubleshot a myriad of problems with internal appliance manufacturing.
+ * Troubleshot a myriad of problems with internal appliance manufacturing code.
    These problems had various root causes, such as bugs in the unreleased product, bugs in the build system, hardware problems, user error, networking problems, service outages, etc.

- * Integrated new products into our existing test and networking infrastructure.
+ * Integrated new products into our existing testing and networking infrastructure.

- * Used puppet to automate system administration tasks.
+ * Used puppet and salt to automate system administration tasks.

  * Moved existing Perl web app to PersistentPerl, greatly improving performance.
+Also mentored junior coders to decouple dependencies in the same app to improve load time and debugability.

  * Documented new and existing procedures.